 Who needs a post nuptial agreement?

 What happens when a couple starts negotiating a prenuptial agreement too close to the wedding date and cannot agree on all the terms?
-Or they have been married for many years and disagree on how to manage their financial assets in the future?
+Or they have been married for a long time, but disagree on how to manage their finances in the future?
 A post nuptial agreement can be used to settle a couple’s financial issues.
-Sometimes it turns into a blueprint for divorce, but it can also offer stability to a marriage where the main conflict is money and who it belongs to.
+Sometimes it turns into a blueprint for divorce, but it can also offer stability to a marriage if the main conflict is money and who it belongs to.

 Postnup agreement v. prenup agreement

 A couple can accomplish many of the same goals with a post nuptial agreement as with a prenuptial agreement.
-In New York State, a postnup can be signed at any time during a marriage and is effective from the date of signing.
-Like a prenup, a postnup sets up guidelines for marital finances, defines the couple’s separate and marital property, and creates settlement terms in the event of divorce or death of a spouse.
+In New York State, a postnup can be signed at any time during a marriage.
+It is effective from the date of signing.
+Like a prenup, a postnup sets up financial ground rules.
+It defines what is separate property and what is marital.
+It also states how the couple has agreed to divide their assets if they get divorced or one of them dies.

 A postnup takes effect, of course, after the wedding.
 This makes it different from a prenup in two ways: the period it governs and the designation of separate property.
-A post nuptial agreement governs from the date it is signed, and cannot be post-dated to the time of the wedding.
-Financial decisions that a couple makes after getting married but before signing a post nuptial agreement, such as using inheritance to buy a home or pay off marital debt, may affect what can be claimed as separate property or marital property.
+A post nuptial agreement goes into effect the date it is signed–it can not be extended back to the date of the wedding.
+If a couple decides to use one spouse’s inheritance to buy a home or pay off marital debt before they sign a postnup, that spouse may not be able to claim the inheritance as separate property anymore.

 Separate property during the marriage